 6. Brush from tip to tail in short to medium strokes, and keep at it until the base is uniformly oily and glossy looking.
 As you work you’ll notice tiny white flecks of wax being deposited at the end of each stroke, even when it appears all the surface wax is gone – that’s the wax being pulled out of the structure to make you fast-fast-fast.
 It’s pretty hard to over-brush, but keep at it for five to ten minutes or so or until you get tired.
 Finish off with several full-length tip-to-tail strokes, and you’re ready to ride.

 Remember, you can’t wax too often and you can always do it over if you make a mistake (except if you burn your base).
 Some waxing is almost always better than none.
 There’s no better time to be fast than right now - what are you waiting for?Shop all Tuning & ToolsLearn more with our other Tuning Guides:Skis & Snowboards – How to TuneSkis & Snowboards – Base RepairSkis & Snowboards – How to Store for the SummerClimbing Skins – How to WaxThis is evo.
-We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
 They can help you find the right gear to fit your needs.